JoALaGo/BBCP/README.md

 probability are involved in software execution and its evolution over time, helping its users to gather an expectation of software usage and hardware consumption from the initial stages of software development.

-# Example models created with Insight Maker
+# Sample models created with Insight Maker

 ## Game Stream Profile
 To provide an example that demonstrates a realistic use case for our BBCP, we analyzed an existing application from the perspective of service-oriented architectures (SOA) and created a couple of example BBCPs to simulate the behavior of the target application Geforce Now, a cloud gaming service developed by NVIDIA.
 In cloud gaming, the hardware responsible for running the game and managing inputs and outputs from and to the consumer is in the cloud (a computer cluster in the network), making use of software as a service delivery model (SaaS) based on subscriptions.